1. Home

 Along with Smart Evidence Framework, you can also use submission to Moodle for formal assessment.

 If you want to formally assess the portfolio (with a grade and feedback), students can submit their portfolio to Moodle.
 You can use Moodle Assignment to provide marks and feedback, at a time controlled by you.
-You can use this approach for summative assessment, or for formative feedback milestones where you want to provide an overall grade and / or feedback, and control release of feedback to the student cohort.
+You must use this approach for summative assessment.
+You can also choose to use it for formative assessment milestones where you want to provide an overall grade and / or feedback.

 For summative assessment, staff must ensure that archiving is enabled in the assignment settings, to make sure that an archive snapshot of portfolios is captured at the time of submission.
+A grade must be released from the Moodle submission for the archive copy to be taken.
 See more information about Archiving portfolio submissions.

 Create a Moodle Assignment

-• Turn editing on, and in the appropriate section of your Moodle course click Add a new activity or resource
+• Turn editing on, and in the appropriate section of your Moodle space click Add a new activity or resource

 • Select Assignment.
 Choose the appropriate settings.
 Under Submission types ensure you select Mahara.
 You can de-select the other options as required.
-Marking workflow is a default setting that allows you to control when students see grades and feedback.
+Marking workflow is a default setting that allows you to control when students see Grades and overview Feedback Comments in Moodle.

-• The Archive when graded option is set to Yes by default, and this will take a snapshot copy of the student’s portfolio (in Mahara).
-You should keep the default setting for summative work.
+• The Archive when graded option is set to Yes by default, and this will take a snapshot copy of the student’s portfolio (in Mahara) when grades are released.
+You must ensure Archive when graded is set to Yes for all summative submissions.

 • Keep the maximum grade at 100 if you intend to transfer the final grade to SAMIS from Moodle.